Mental Health Support

-Operators will connect you to counselling and other support services.
+Operators can connect you to counselling and other support services.
 Tell the operator you have access to the MFAP through AFBS.
-You will need to provide your ACTRA membership number and date of birth.
+You will need to provide your ACTRA number and date of birth.

 The Gerstein Crisis Centre can help callers who are experiencing a mental health crisis to work out some effective ways of addressing their immediate problems and connect them to services that can offer ongoing support.

 Canada’s oldest volunteer delivered crisis, emotional support and suicide prevention, intervention, and postvention service agency.
 Services are available via hotline, online chat, and text.
 They also offer face-to-face individual and group support, as well as counselling to survivors who have lost someone to suicide or homicide.

 National, dedicated crisis and suicide phone and text service.
 Live Phone and Text is a safe, confidential, one-on-one conversation with a highly-trained empathic responder.

 National support service which offers professional counselling, information and referrals and volunteer-led, text-based support to young people in both English and French.

 Confidential helpline providing professional counselling and information and referrals for mental health, addictions and well-being to post-secondary students in Ontario, with a primary focus on students aged 17 to 25.

 Peer support hotline run by and for trans and gender non-conforming persons.
 Hotline is US based but services Canada and the US.